Why Do Borderlines Hurt the Ones They Love? A Therapist’s Guide to the Push-Pull Dynamic

 The Central Paradox of the BPD Relationship

-Sarah’s question cuts to the heart of the BPD relationship paradox.
+Alex’s question cuts to the heart of the BPD relationship paradox.

 The person with BPD is gripped by an overwhelming terror of abandonment — a fear so primal it feels like annihilation.
 And yet their very attempts to protect themselves often push away the people they most desperately need.

+This isn’t a riddle of logic.
+It’s a story of survival.
 The intense emotions, impulsive acts, and volatile relationships aren’t careless choices.
 They’re the desperate behaviors of a nervous system stuck in survival mode, trying to manage unbearable pain.

 The Core Wound: Abandonment Terror